-The Cathedral tower has also been open weekly to the paying public during the summer months for evening Twilight Tours, and since 2012 this has been supplemented once a month with guided access to the ringing room and belfry, under the supervision of the Cathedral ringers.
-Statistics show that visitor attendances on the “with bells” nights are well above the average, and so the Cathedral were keen to develop this aspect.
+The Cathedral tower was also open weekly to the paying public during the summer months for evening Twilight Tours, and from 2012 this was supplemented once a month with guided access to the ringing room and belfry, under the supervision of the Cathedral ringers.
+Statistics showed that visitor attendances on the “with bells” nights were well above the average, and so the Cathedral were keen to develop this aspect.
 The Cathedral ringers were also keen to use these events as a means of promoting the work of the Cathedral ringers and ringing generally to the public.

-The original Liverpool Ringing Simulator was developed and installed in time for the 2014 season and was later expanded with an additional six bell Saxilby simulator set up in the ringing room.
+The original 12-bell Liverpool Ringing Simulator was developed and installed in time for the 2014 season, and was later expanded with an additional six bell Saxilby simulator set up in the ringing room.